 Confidentiality Agreement.
 In addition, the board could require the misbehaving director sign a confidentiality agreement.
 If he/she refuses, the board can exclude the director from all communications and meetings involving confidential issues.
 Adversarial directors can be excluded from particular issues involving the director.

-Recommendation: Boards should adopt an ethics policy and consider an ethics pledge.
+Recommendation: Boards should adopt an ethics policy.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.